topazape/LSTM_Chem/README.md

 # LSTM_Chem
 This is the implementation of the paper - [Generative Recurrent Networks for De Novo Drug Design](https://doi.org/10.1002/minf.201700111)
-## Update (2019/12/12)
+## Update (2019/12/16)
-I re-implimented the code that uses tensorflow 2.0.
-And I changed the data loader implementation to use generator to reduce memory.
-Also, removed some atoms and symbols.
+* re-implimented all the code using tensorflow 2.0 (tf.keras)
+* changed data_loader implementation to reduce memory usage using generator
+* removed some unused atoms and symbols
+* changed directory layout
 ## Requirements
 This model is built using Python 3.7.5, and utilizes the following packages;